Colin-Karr/Apptill/README.md

 Ejs is a library that facilitates the use of dynamic data into static html files.
 It is accommodated well by Express which is another advantage for using the Express framework.

+Mongoose is an Object Document Mapping (ODM) library that makes it easier to connect to and communicate with the Mongo database by wrapping the standard Mongo db API.
+It is intalled by this command: "npm install mongoose"